vaadin/framework/README.md

 1. Type in <code>jetty:run-exploded</code> into *Goals* and click *Run*
 1. Open URL [http://localhost:8888/run/&lt;testUI&gt;](http://localhost:8888/run/<testUI>)

-## Setting up IntelliJ IDEA to Develop Vaadin 7
+## Setting up IntelliJ IDEA to Develop Vaadin Framework 8

 1. Intall and run IDEA.
 Ultimate Edition is better but Community Edition should also work.
 1. Ensure if Git and Maven plugins are installed, properly configured and enabled.